ICAART 2016 will be held in conjunction with ICORES 2016 and ICPRAM 2016.

-Registration to ICAART allows free access to the ICPRAM and ICORES conferences (as a non-speaker).
+Registration to ICAART allows free access to the ICORES and ICPRAM conferences (as a non-speaker).

 The purpose of the International Conference on Agents and Artificial Intelligence is to bring together researchers, engineers and practitioners interested in the theory and applications in the areas of Agents and Artificial Intelligence.
 Two simultaneous related tracks will be held, covering both applications and current research work.
-One track focuses on Agents, Multi-Agent Systems and Software Platforms, Distributed Problem Solving and Distributed AI in general.
-The other track focuses mainly on Artificial Intelligence, Knowledge Representation, Planning, Learning, Scheduling, Perception Reactive AI Systems, and Evolutionary Computing and other topics related to Intelligent Systems and Computational Intelligence.
+One track focuses on Agents, Multi-Agent Systems and Software Platforms, Agile Management, Distributed Problem Solving and Distributed AI in general.
+The other track focuses mainly on Artificial Intelligence, Knowledge Representation, Planning, Learning, Scheduling, Perception, Data Mining, Data Science, Reactive AI Systems, and Evolutionary Computing and other topics related to Intelligent Systems and Computational Intelligence.

 Joaquim Filipe, Polytechnic Institute of Setúbal / INSTICC, Portugal